How Starbucks And Postmates Are Driving Orders, In-Store Sales Of ‘Unicorn Frappucinos’

 Delivery charges still apply, but the Millennial-friendly promo has users logging on to Postmates en masse to score the beverage while supplies last.
 By 1:30 PM on April 20th, all Manhattan Starbucks locations had run out of “flavor changing” mystery drink.

-Playing off of the popular unicorn trend, the drink’s success for Starbucks is two-fold: Firstly, with its colorful, Instagram-friendly aesthetics (see below), it’s a prime target for social media sharing, which attracts new customers.
+Playing off of the popular unicorn trend, the drink’s success for Starbucks is two-fold: Firstly, with its colorful, Instagram-friendly aesthetics (yes, “Instagram aesthetics” are a thing now), it’s a prime target for social media sharing; #Unicornfrappuccino has over 150K tags on Instagram and counting.
+All of that exposure contributes helps with winning over new customers.

 Sound a bit odd?
 Plenty of orderers claim it tastes delicious, but let’s be honest: For the Unicorn Frappucino’s target demographic, if the Instagram looks good, does it even really matter?